AlvaroDavi5/MyWorkspace/README.md

 ## package-manager-considerations

-The packages used need to be installed via yarn, due to incompatibility of dependencies by npm.
-However, after installed certain packages need to be runned via npm, due to yarn restrictions.
+The packages used need to be installed via yarn, due to the incompatibility of dependencies by npm.
+However, once installed, the application can be runned via yarn or npm.
-So use yarn to install and npm to run.